TDMX/tdmx/wiki/Cryptography.md

 ###Crypto Scheme
 TDMX defines a paired encryption and decryption *scheme*.
 The originator of a message uses the encryption scheme to encrypt a confidential and tamper proof message for the destination user.
 The destination user uses the decryption scheme to decrypt the message which can be shown to have originated from the originator and is untampered.

 The scheme allows for a multitude of possible concrete implementations, which include existing well known and/or standardized hybrid integrated encryption schemes like [PGP](http://tools.ietf.org/html/rfc4880) and [ECIES-KEM](http://www.shoup.net/papers/iso-2_1.pdf), or [ECIES](http://en.wikipedia.org/wiki/IEEE_P1363).
+The scheme could be extended to incorporate cascading more than two symmetric encryption algorithms - but this is not currently persued further because cipher cascades have questionable benefit.
+It is preferred to allow choice of symmetric algorithm and flexible key size.

 The scheme used for each message is determined by the destination user and stated in it’s destination session information.
 This information is shared with all users along authorized channels, so it is not possible for a destination to use different schemes for different senders.
 If a sender is not able or willing to send using the destination’s scheme then the sender MAY decide not send.
 The destination “interprets” the received message according to the scheme which the destination stated.
 This means that if a sender does not respect or fully comply to the scheme, the message will not successfully be interpreted, and result in a message delivery failure.

 The crypto scheme is transparent to the ServiceProvider - which is not involved in the cryptography at all.
 It is a legitimate use-case that two clients implement and use a private crypto scheme using private algorithms bilaterally.
 This transparency frees ServiceProviders from licensing of cryptographic algorithms and techniques.
 For instance Elliptic Curve (EC) may require licensing to patent holder [Certicom Inc](http://en.wikipedia.org/wiki/ECC_patents), or exception via [NSA FIPS-140-2](http://www.nsa.gov/business/programs/elliptic_curve.shtml) in the U.S.A.
 RSA algorithm is patent free since [expiry in 2000](http://www.rsa.com/rsalabs/node.asp?id=2322).
 Standard algorithms like AES and SHA are patent free standards.
 DiffieHellmann patent has also [expired](http://www.rsa.com/rsalabs/node.asp?id=2326).

 The TDMX version defines the user certificate type - which may have a relation on the possibilities of the crypto scheme.
 For instance in version 1, user certificates MUST be RSA 2048 bit certificates, which allow the usage of RSA encryption within the encryption scheme.

 ####Abstract Crypto Scheme Definition
 The “abstract” crypto scheme primitives are as follows